 The minimum legal tread depth is 1.5mm in Australia.
 Brand new tyres come with 6-8mm of tread, and then slowly get worn down.
 When the tread gets to 3mm, its highly recommended that you change your tyres.

 If you’re driving with bald tyres, don’t be surprised if you get pulled up by the police to be handed a fine as well as getting demerit points.

 Aquaplaning is a major risk when driving with bald tyres on wet roads.
 In this scenario the water is not being adequately funnelled out from between the contact patch and wet road, making the surface extremely slippery.

 Having a deeper groove and higher tread also reduces the likelihood of punctures that may be caused by shards of broken glass and other sharp objects found on the road.
 Proper tread level provides greater distance between the road’s surface and the inflated tyre, offering a buffer or layer of protection.

 Driving on bald tyres can make it difficult to stop quickly when you need to apply your brakes firmly and may even cause your car to skid out of control on a wet road.

 On loose road surfaces, bald tyres increase the likelihood of a crash even more due to a lack of traction between the tyre surface and the road surface.

 The more worn your tread becomes, the more your vehicle handling changes, increasing the risk of you losing control.

-Check the wear indicator bars moulded into your tyre tread.
-If the bars are visible or the tread has become invisible, its time for new tyres.
+Look for the tread wear indicator bars moulded into your tyre tread.
+There should be one in each of your tyre’s grooves.
+If the bars are level with the tread, it's time for new tyres.